malariagen/mgenv/README.md

 jupyter notebook --no-browser --ip=0.0.0.0 --port <port number>
 ```

-### Updating the binder submodule
+### Updating the mgenv submodule

-If you know there have been changes made to the binder repo, and you
+If you know there have been changes made to the mgenv repo, and you
 want to move the submodule forward within your working repo (e.g.,
 vector-ops), do:

 ```
 cd /path/to/local/clone/of/vector-ops
-git checkout -b update-binder
+git checkout -b update-mgenv
-cd binder
+cd mgenv
 git fetch
 git checkout v2.1.0
 cd ..
-git add binder
+git add mgenv
-git commit -m 'update binder submodule' git push -u origin update-binder
+git commit -m 'update mgenv submodule' git push -u origin update-mgenv
 ```

-This will create a branch called 'update-binder' with the binder
+This will create a branch called 'update-mgenv' with the mgenv
 submodule moved forward to the "v2.1.0" tag.
 You can then get that
 into master via a PR.